 The School of Education provides access to a wide range of facilities for the use of staff and students.
 Find details below of the School libraries, IT facilities, WebCT and e-learning resources.

 As well as the main university library, there is a dedicated Education Library, based within the Education Building which contains books, periodicals, theses, statistics and government publications in the field of education, with particular emphasis on education for special needs.
 Within the library there are both individual and group study spaces, PCs and access to the wireless network.

 The Library Services also provide a range of electronic online databases, electronic journals and web resources covering most of the major subject disciplines.
 Such resources include British Education Index, BookFind & Web of Science.
 There are also newspaper archives and business & Management resources.

-The new FindIt@Bham service enables users to access details of all electronic and printed material from a central resouce.
+The FindIt@Bham service enables users to access details of all electronic and printed material from a central resouce.
 Content includes information on 2.7 million books (including 275,000 eBooks), 50,000 subscription and open access electronic journals, access to over 1,000 electronic resources as well as to 2,000 electronic theses.

 WebCT and e-learning